flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-26-qq/index.md

       psychological freak, a psychopath, an abnormal mind who should have not been elected as president of our civilized and Christian nation.”

       Arturo Bastes, a Catholic Bishop, responding to Philippine President Rodrigo Duterte's latest controversial remarks calling god "stupid" in a speech about Adam & Eve's original sin.
     _key: card-5-ca48a5fc-e205-4aec-976d-23e2874e0023
   - order: 5
     body: >-
-      > ‘Women understand a little better their collective power, and they’re using it.’
+      > "Women understand a little better their collective power, and they’re using it."

       Davia Temin, President & CEO of Temin & Co, a crisis management firm.